Architecture documentation

 <Card title="Compliance transfer" href="/docs/architects/flows/compliance-transfer">

 Step through identity, module, and policy checks before a token transfer executes.
+The page shows what the platform evaluates and what triggers a rejection.

 </Card>